mehdibob/wordpress-poc/README.md

 - run terraform init (in infra directory)
 - run terraform apply (in infra directory)
 This provision all the cloud infrastructure for the PoC.
+- Connect the GIT repository to cloud build in web console.
+- Lunch one time the build.

 ## 3. Components
 In the wordress container image build, packer provision ansible in the ubuntu base with shell, then lunch ansible inside the container to provision apache, php components and setup wordpress.